Dre Campbell Farm

 Neem oil is a popular natural remedy for garden pests, including mealybugs.

-This oil can kill many insects.
+This oil helps control many insect pests.
 It disrupts their life cycle, stunting their growth and preventing them from feeding [1].

-To make a neem oil spray, mix half a tablespoon of neem oil with one quart of water.
+To make a neem oil spray, mix 1/2 tablespoon of neem oil with 1 quart of water.
 Add a few drops of mild liquid soap to help the oil mix with the water.

 Next, pour the mixture into a spray bottle.
 Apply it to your plants, focusing on areas with mealybugs.